Ardziv/DW-Tech-Challenge-1/README.md

 Idealy speaking, the Foundation of a good IS is to have a clear vision and balance between costs, manageability and scalability.
 The OpenSource (scenario 2) seems to reflects most of these criterias, and the Stacks available for each layer are quite mature and production ready.

-From an "end to end" point of view, the worfklow will look like below:
+from an "end to end" point of view, the worfklow will look like below:
 ![alt text][hadoop]
-1. Data is entering the Warehouse from multiple agents (Flume,KAFKA,Logstach)
+1. data is entering the warehouse from multiple agents (flume,kafka,logstach) - (data extraction)
-1. It is "routed" from "Camel" to the datastore depending on the type of log input
+1. it is "routed" by "camel" to the datastore depending on the type of log input - (data movement)
-1. Data can be part of Workflow (Oozie) and scripted if needed.
+1. data can be part of workflow (oozie) and scripted if needed (data trasnformation)
-1. Eventually the data will end up on HBASE after being "mapped reduced" (YARN)
+1. eventually the data will end up on hbase after being "mapped reduced" (yarn)
-1. It is then stored permanently onto the HDFS buckets/HBASE
+1. it is then stored permanently onto the hdfs buckets/hbase - (data loading/storing)
-1. Data is ready for consumption by HIVE / Qlickview or other tools or scripts.
+1. data is ready for consumption by hive / qlickview or other tools or scripts. - (data access)

 ### Star schema